Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 ### Applications of Hypothesis Testing in DESeq2 <a name="8"></a>
 Hypothesis testing is an important step in all experiments.

-For example, this is how DEseq2 applies the steps of hypothesis testing to find differentially expressed genes.
+For example, this is how DESeq2 applies the steps of hypothesis testing to find differentially expressed genes.

 **Creating a Null and Alternative Hypothesis**
-   Deseq2’s null hypothesis for each gene is that the gene is not differentially expressed
+Deseq2’s null hypothesis for each gene is that the gene is not differentially expressed.
-Deseq2’s alternative hypothesis for each gene is that the gene is differentially expressed
+Deseq2’s alternative hypothesis for each gene is that the gene is differentially expressed.

 **Gather Data**
-	Deseq2 takes in FeatureCount data from an RNA-seq experiment
+Deseq2 takes in feature count data from an RNA-seq experiment.

 **Test statistic**
-Deseq2 uses the Wald test to generate the test statistic from feature count data
+Deseq2 uses the Wald test to generate the test statistic from feature count data.

 **P-value**
-	Deseq2 also uses the wald test to generate the p-value based on the test statistic values
+Deseq2 also uses the Wald test to generate the p-value based on the test statistic values.

 **Make a decision based on the hypothesis**
 Based on a predetermined p-value threshold, genes will be classified as either differentially expressed or not differentially expressed.